 No. However, you won’t be eligible for as much aid as full-time students.
 (Students with higher EFCs may not be eligible at a lower enrollment status.)
 To receive a loan, you must be enrolled in a minimum of six credit hours.

 When can I expect financial aid funds to be available?

 If you return the required paperwork by the deadline, your tuition and fees will be charged to your financial aid.
-If there are remaining funds, you may choose to have the credit balance deposited to a Discover debit card through Heartland Payment Services, or you can choose to have the Business Office mail you a paper check.
+If there are remaining funds, you may choose to have the credit balance deposited to your bank account; otherwise, the Business Office will mail a paper check to your address on record.
 Refunds will be available after the 14th day of classes, provided you have attended all your classes for the first time and your instructors have verified your attendance.

 Is it too late to apply for financial aid?